Select Page

 • The Adult Programing Coordinator will maintain a schedule of exhibits available at the library.

-• All requests will be referred to the Adult Programming Coordinator for review and acceptance as
+• All requests will be referred to the Adult Programming Coordinator for review and acceptance as outlined in this policy.

-Selection of Art
+Selection of Art & Collections

 • Art selected for display must be of exhibition quality (relative to artist’s age) and overall community interest.

-• Samples of art maybe shared for review prior to acceptance.
+• Samples of art may be shared for review prior to acceptance.

 • The Milton Public Library reserves the right to reject any exhibit in full or in part.

-Fees and Sales
+Fees and Sales of Art

 • No admission fee will be charged for any exhibit in the library.